5 Significant Moments in the History of Working Women

 Before the first world war, life for Britain’s women was traditionally guided by domestic responsibilities.
 Their place was in the home, but the air was stagnant with unease.
 With the rise of the Suffragettes, more women were finding their voices and speaking out for change, but it wasn’t until the global outbreak of war that they were able to start shifting the gender dynamics.
 World War One allowed women the chance to enter the workplace; it depended on them to keep the home front moving.

 More than a million women joined the workforce between 1914 and 1918, helping to fill the gap left by a generation of military men.
 Women worked as drivers, postal workers and police.
 They stood in factories and cleaned trains.
 But despite the new opportunities, conditions were poor and the work was gruelling.
-They were earning more than they had before the war, but they were still being paid nearly half of what the men were for doing the same jobs (a theme that carried throughout the decades).
+They were earning more than they had before the war, but they were still being paid less than half of what the men were for doing the same jobs.
+This is a theme that carried throughout the decades.

 2. Breaking barriers: the first woman MP